nightmode/feri/docs/advanced/api/config.md

 Type: `object`

-Parent container for options that can be set programmatically or via the command line.
+Parent container for options that can be set via the command line or programmatically.

 ## config.option.build